osuosl/timesync/source/draft_api.rst

     All endpoints (``/activites/``, ``/activities/:slug``, ``/projects/``,
     ``/projects/:slug``, ``/times/``, ``/times/:uuid``) support the
-    ``?archived`` flag which will show the full audit trail of an object.
+    ``?revisions`` parameter which will show the full audit trail of an object.

 --------------